 Have fun preparing the planting space, planting and harvesting your Future Food!

-2020 Spring Planting guide (download PDF by clicking here).
-Need help identifying your new plants, here's a visual guide:
+2020 Planting guide (download PDF by clicking here).
+If you need help identifying your new plants, here's a visual guide:

 Our mission: Intended to inspire gratitude, generosity, fraternity, participation, a creative spirit, and a love of Mother Nature, Cultivating Connections teaches real job skills in the Agricultural and Home Arts and act as a catalyst for community building using food as the tool to bring people together through education, participation, and celebration.

 2019 Cultivating Connections program summary & accomplishments